Tag: Dongducheon

 Why Norwegians in Korea?

-Eilif Jorgen Ness explains why 1000s of Norwegians applied to serve in Korea.
-He believes that some, like him, were adventurous while some did it to improve their resumes.
-He thinks that the majority, however, were idealists who fought for the principles that Korean freedom represented.
+Eilif Jorgen Ness explained why thousands of Norwegians applied to serve in Korea.
+He believed that some, like him, were adventurous while some did it to improve their resumes.
+He thought that the majority, however, were idealists who fought for the principles that Korean freedom represented.

-Eilif Jorgen Ness explains how the TV show, MASH, accurately displayed life in a MASH unit.
+Eilif Jorgen Ness explained how the television program, MASH, accurately displayed life in a MASH unit.
 He was amazed at how if faithfully depicted the camp set-up and living conditions.
-His one complaint is that the show overstated the use of helicopters which only became a major part of delivering the wounded toward the end of the war.
+His one complaint was the show overstated the use of helicopters which only became a major part of delivering the wounded toward the end of the war.
+He also demonstrated pride at the speed his unit was able to get the wounded to the operating table.

 Finn Arne Bakke

 Finn Bakke was an ordinary private in the 2nd and 7th contingents operating in the NORMASH field hospital.
 Although originally run by the International Red Cross, his unit was soon absorbed by the 8th United States Army.
 Staffed at first by Norwegian nurses and doctors, the hospitals began training Korean women just out of school.
-Finn Bakke's future wife was one such nurse.
+His future wife was one such nurse.
 When the NORMASH unit closed, she joined the Red Cross hospital in Seoul, working in a ward built to treat Korean children with tuberculosis.
-Pressed to describe his attraction for his wife, Finn Bakke speaks admiringly her, stating, "She was a very nice girl."
+Pressed to describe his attraction for his wife, He speaks admiringly of her, stating, "She was a very nice girl."

 Finn Bakke credits his experience in Korea to the first secretary-general of the United Nations, Norwegian Trygve Lie.
 Trygve Lie brought the plight of the Koreans to the Norwegian people, and Norway sent soldiers, doctors, and nurses to a field hospital to Korea.
-He explains three reasons he volunteered to go to Korea to work in a NORMASH hospital.
-First, he wanted to help.
-Second, he craved the excitement of traveling to the other side of the world.
-Finally, he needed money to begin his university studies.
-Although he was not trained as a nurse, he was able to provide basic first aid care at the field hospital.
+He explains there were three reasons he volunteered to go to Korea to work in a NORMASH hospital: he wanted to help, he craved the excitement of traveling to the other side of the world, and he needed money to begin his university studies.
+He explains although he was not trained as a nurse, he worked in a laboratory and was trained in basic first aid care at the field hospital.

 Frederick Schram